socketry/async/guides/event-loop/README.md

 ### Embedding Reactors

-`Async::Reactor#run` will run until the reactor runs out of work to do.
-To run a single iteration of the reactor, use `Async::Reactor#run_once`
+{ruby Async::Scheduler#run} will run until the reactor runs out of work to do.
+To run a single iteration of the reactor, use {ruby Async::Scheduler#run_once}

 ~~~ ruby
 require 'async'